 Container production also raises environmental concerns.
 The floors of dry freight containers are plywood typically made from tropical hardwoods.
 Due to concerns regarding de-forestation and climate change, many countries have implemented severe restrictions on the cutting and export of this wood.
 Accordingly, container manufacturers have switched a significant portion of production to alternatives such as birch, bamboo, and other farm grown wood and users are also evaluating alternative designs that would limit the amount of plywood required and are also considering possible synthetic materials.
 New woods or other alternatives have not proven their durability over the typical life of a dry freight container, and if they cannot perform as well as the hardwoods have historically, the future repair and operating costs for these containers may be impacted.
 The insulation foam in the walls of certain refrigerated containers requires the use of a blowing agent that contains CFCs.
 Manufacturers are phasing out the use of this blowing agent in manufacturing, however, if future regulations prohibit the use or servicing of containers with insulation manufactured with this blowing agent, we could be forced to incur large retrofitting expenses and these containers might bring lower rental rates and disposal prices.
 EU regulations currently restrict the sale or use of refrigerated containers manufactured with the CFC containing blowing agent and strict enforcement of these regulations could impact our ability to lease or sell these refrigerated containers in EU countries.
 The container industry in China historically used solvent-based paint systems.
-Regulations in China for the container industry required stopping the use of solvent-based paint systems in 2017, due to the restrictions on volatile organic compounds used in solvent-based paints.
-To comply with the regulations, new water borne paint systems were developed and are being used by container manufacturers.
-The use of water borne paint systems has required signific and the long term durability of water borne paint may not be the same as solvent based paint which could impact the useful life and resale value of containers with water borne paint.
+Regulations in China for the container industry required stopping the use of solvent-based paint systems were developed and are being used by container manufacturers.
+The use of water borne paint systems has required significant factory investment and it is problematic to apply water borne paint during the winter in colder parts of China.
+The conversion to water borne paint impacts factory capacity, increases the cost of containers and factory supervision.
+The industry does not have significant years of experience with water borne paint and the long term durability of water borne paint may not be the same as solvent based paint which could impact the useful life and resale value of containers with water borne paint.